-- Analytical learning of the legal and judicial system in India. - Application of Legal knowledge so acquired to solve the socio-legal problems of the society withemphasis on vulnerable sections of the society. - Identification of contemporary research areas relevant to the society and undertake such research for the benefit of the society. - Acquisition of advocacy skills, legal writing, management of time and court etiquette to argue in alogical manner. - > Upholding the ethical and professional values in the practice of legal profession.
+PO1: Analytical learning of the legal and judicial system in India.

+PO2: Application of Legal knowledge so acquired to solve the socio-legal problems of the society with emphasis on vulnerable sections of the society.

+PO3: Identification of contemporary research areas relevant to the society and undertake such research for the benefit of the society.

+Program Specific Outcomes:

+PSO1: Acquisition of advocacy skills, legal writing, management of time and court etiquette to argue in a logical manner.

+PSO2: Upholding of ethical and professional values in the practice of legal profession.